-- 17. Throughout 2022/23, the Council continued to address issues with its Waste and Recycling service, provided by an external contractor, FCC, - 18.
+- 20. Throughout 2022/23, the Council continued to address issues with its Waste and Recycling service, provided by an external contractor, FCC, - 21.
 On 12 July 2022, Executive considered a report, with advice from the Council's Waste Working Group.
-The Waste Working Group advised that the Council and FCC Environment have reached a mutual agreement to end their contract for waste, recycling, street and toilet cleaning services. - 19.
-Both parties agree that the past few years have presented a number of extremely challenging circumstances. - 20.
+The Waste Working Group advised that the Council and FCC Environment have reached a mutual agreement to end their contract for waste, recycling, street and toilet cleaning services. - 22.
+Both parties agree that the past few years have presented a number of extremely challenging circumstances. - 23.
 In the best interests of the residents of the South Hams, it was proposed that the services will be operated by the Council from Monday 3 October 2022.
 This decision was subsequently approved by Full Council on 14 July 2022.
 The Council and FCC Environment worked closely together to ensure a smooth transfer of the services.
-The services returned to the full control of the Council on 3 October 2022. - 21.
+The services returned to the full control of the Council on 3 October 2022. - 24.
+There were exceptional one-off transitional costs of £1.5m in 2022/23 for bringing the waste and recycling service back in house in October 2022.
+This was referenced in reports to Council on 12 July and 22 September 2022 and had the support of the cross Party Waste Working Group.
+A further £1.5m will be spent in 2023/24 on transitional costs.
+The £3m was funded from the business rates retention reserve which was approved by Council prior to the waste service being brought back in-house in October 2022.
+In addition a further £0.5m was spent on one-off project implementation costs, with the Council receiving third party funding towards these costs. - 25.
 Since that point, performance has improved significantly.
 As reported to the Executive on 13th April 2023, there has been a fundamental improvement in performance and in February 2023, for the first time in over three years, the service has achieved the national industry standard performance target of no more than 80 missed bins per 100,000 collections.
 The Council also took steps to launch a chargeable garden waste service from March 2023.
 The focus is now on continuing to improve the service and deliver a Devon Aligned Service for all properties in the district not already on the scheme.
 It is anticipated that this will start in October 2023.